publishAE/Crius/README.md

 ## Structure
 The following are the important files
-* `glade.jar`: the algorithm implementation and benchmark programs
+* `Crius.jar`: It contains the algorithm implementation and benchmark programs.
 * `train_set`: the training set of examples which generated from token-level concolic execution
     * `tokenBound`: the character-level constraints of each token and the character-level seeds of each token
     * `tokenList`: the set of of token sequences